ntk148v/neovim-config/README.md

 Therefore, I decided to create this repository.

-> [!IMPORTANT]
+> [!NOTE]
-> There are several versions, checkout [CHANGELOG](./CHANGELOG.md).
 >
+> 1. There are several versions, checkout [CHANGELOG](./CHANGELOG.md).
-> This configuration is meant as a starting point, and it fits my needs only.
+> 2. This configuration is meant as a starting point, and it fits my needs only.
 If you want to customize it, jump to [6.
 Customization](#6-customization).

 ## 2. Screenshots